jpalepu/SuperRes-GAN/SRGAN-PyTorch/readme.md

 |:----: |:-----:|:------------------:|:------------------:|
 | PSNR  |   4   |  70.0636  |  70.6417  |
 | SSIM  |   4   | 0.8246 | 0.8348 |

+## Instructions
+To run my project, first uploading [srgenerator.pt](./srresnet.pt) and [srresnet.pt](/.srresnet.pt) to your Google drive.
+Then run [SuperResGAN.ipynb](./SuperResGAN.ipynb) as nootbook.
+If you want to run notebook with my pre-trained model, please skip the 'Training' part when executing.